apache/incubator-teaclave-trustzone-sdk/README.md

 ## License

-Rust OP-TEE TrustZone SDK is distributed under the Apache License (Version 2.0).
+Teaclave TrustZone SDK is distributed under the Apache License (Version 2.0).
 See [LICENSE](LICENSE) for details.